marko-knoebl/slides/sections/unifiedjs/30-syntax-trees-en.md

 ## syntax trees

-a text node in markdown / HTML:
+a text node in markdown or HTML:

 ```json
 {